 Yutaka: Lens data support is the same as VENICE.
-We support Cooke /i Technology.
-We also support ZEISS eXtended lens data in ZEISS Compact Primes, ZEISS Supreme Primes and FUJI-NON Premista.
+We support

 VENICE 2 Q&A: Lens Metadata, Challenges, Design

 Yutaka Okahashi and Yuuji Ohba with an early VENICE 2.

 Although it might appear that they are celebrating in a wellstocked saloon, in fact, this is a set where cameras are tested.
 Similar sets are located at Sony DMPC (Digital Media Production Center) facilities in Los Angeles and Pinewood Studios, UK.